TayQiXiang/pln2022/README.md

 In the problem folder, there should be exactly the following files:
 - `PROBLEM.pdf`.
 The problem statement distributed to the contestants during the contest.
-- `solution.cpp`.
-The solution is written by me, Qi Xiang, which got accepted for the problem. **Note that this is not the official solution unless the problem is authored by me.**
+- `solution.cpp`. **Note that this is not the official solution unless the problem is authored by me.**

 In each round, there is a `pl2022_ROUND_editorial.pdf` which is the editorial of the round including both categories.